yamaton/gff3toddbj/README.md

     gap_type = "within scaffold"
     linkage_evidence = "paired-ends"
     ```

-* Feature-Qualifier information inserted to each occurrence by done GFF3-to-DDBJ
+* Feature-Qualifier information inserted to each occurrence

   * This should work effectively the same purpose as the "meta-description" item above.
 But this repeated insertions are done by GFF3-to-DDBJ, and appears in the annotation output. **This configuration is mutually exclusive with the "metadata-description" configuration.** I'm keeping both simply because I'm undecided yet.